 1) Values Are More Important than Results.

 Metod has an intellectually disability and blindness.
 Upon my arrival, after meeting several of the assistants and staff members, I sat down for a quick coffee.
 In the adjacent room on the couch was a woman on her back in the fetal position, holding her head in her hands.
 One of the assistants pushed Metod towards the living room.
 He walked by the woman and felt his way to the couch, abruptly sat down, beat his chest, and made a loud and abrupt yell, “Yea Yea!”
-He then incessantly rocked back and forth, beating his chest, while pulling a remote control out of his pocket, feeling it, banging it on the cushion he sat on, and putting it back in his pocket.
+He then incessantly rocked back and forth, beating his chest, while pulling a remote control out of his pocket, feeling it, banging it on the cushion he was seated on, and putting it back in his pocket.

 Later that day at mass (I spent half of the Easter holiday in mass), Mateja led Metod to his seat.
 He used his arms like antenna, reaching out to see who sat to his left, then to his right.
 He kept reaching out in abrupt movements towards Mateja, gracing her body.
 She would grab his wrists, lower his arms, and push them back towards him.

 The next time I saw Metod was three days later, at workshop.
 He came out of the bathroom as I was walking in.
 Recognizing my voice, he came up and grabbed me, forcefully hugged me close, and buried his head into my chest.
 He took his remote control out of his pocket and put it in the palm of my hand, caressing my palm and the remote.
-Then he put the remote back in his pocket, and, making abrupt noises, turned to the wall and used his hands to guide himself down the hall.
+Then he put the remote back in his pocket, and, issuing intermittent noises, turned to the wall and used his hands to guide himself down the hall.

 “If he lets you hold his remote control it means he likes you,” Bostjan told me.

-It dawned on me, watching Metod.
-What trust: He spends his entire life letting others guide him.
-What courage: He spends his entire life wandering through the dark, unafraid to move forward (I later learned that his parents and sister are also blind).
-What love: We hadn’t had a single interaction before he hugged me.
+It dawned on me, watching Metod: What trust—he spends his entire life letting others guide him.
+What courage—he spends his entire life wandering through the dark, unafraid to move forward (I later learned that his parents and sister are also blind).
+What love—we hadn’t had a single interaction before he hugged me.
 He recognized my voice from a few days earlier and accepted me.

 If success is about results, then Metod is a failure.
 If success is about values like trust, courage, love, and joy, then Metod is a winner.

-2) It’s More Important (and Harder) to Grow You than Your Resume.
+2) It’s More Important (and Harder) to Grow You than Your Resumé.

 “In the world people wear masks.
-But here you can not hide.” says Kika (2), one of the assistants at L’Arche.
+But here you cannot hide.” says Kika (2), one of the assistants at L’Arche.
 “Who you really are will come out.
 Here you learn your wounds, limits, and walls because when things happen they go up or come down.”